-The following conditions that a kit shall fulfil to be CE marked have to be reproduced in the ETA Guideline:
+The following conditions that a kit shall fulfil to be CE marked have to be reproduced in the ETA Guideline

-This Mandate covers those industrially prepared kits, marketed as a building, that are made of pre-designed and prefabricated components intended for production in series.
-This Mandate defines minimum requirements on the contents of such a kit.
-Partial kits falling below these minimum requirements are outside the scope of the Mandate and shall not be CE Marked on the basis of the resulting ETAG.
-These minimum requirements comprise all of the following: the structural elements of the building, the essential components of the external envelope including all necessary thermal insulation, and the internal linings in so far as they are necessary for the satisfaction of the Essential Requirements applied to the building.
+This mandate covers those industrially prepared building units, marketed for use as a building (singly or in combination).
+The building units are intended for production in series and are made of pre-designed and prefabricated components.
+This mandate defines minimum requirements on the contents of such building units.
+Partial units falling below these minimum requirements are outside the scope of this mandate and shall not be CE marked on the basis of the resulting ETAG.
+These minimum requirements comprise all of the following: the structural elements of the building unit, the essential components of the external envelope including all necessary thermal insulation and the internal linings in so far as they are necessary for the satisfaction of the Essential Requirements applied to the building.

-The design process (including the approval of detailed plans, applications for planning permission, building permits, ...) must comply with the procedures foreseen in the Member States in which the house is to be built.
+The design process (including the approval of detailed plans, applications for planning permission, building permits, ...) must comply with the procedures foreseen in the Member States in which the building is to be built.
 This Mandate does not amend this process in any way.
-The completed building (the works) must comply with the building regulations (regulations on works) applicable in the Member States in which the house is to be constructed.
+The completed building (the works) must comply with the building regulations (regulations on works) applicable in the Member States in which the building is to be constructed.
 The procedures foreseen in that Member State for demonstrating compliance with the building regulations must also be followed by the entity held responsible for this act.
-This Mandate does not amend this process in any way.
+This mandate does not amend this process in any way.

-Although some components may be prepared in different factories, only the final kit for delivery, and not the different components, can be CE Marked as a whole, under the responsibility of the seller.
+Although some components may be prepared in different factories, only the final building unit for delivery, and not the different components, can be CE marked as a whole, under the responsibility of the ETA holder.